 Wherever on the maturity spectrum an organization may be, understanding the changes required to reach the next step will be vital to successful implementation.
 As the complexity of systems increase and an organization progresses along the maturity curve, it will find that it needs to address the shifting landscape of its organization which often comes in the form of organizational change management.
 Whatever the method, as the organization evolves, it must continue to optimize its processes to realize the highest level of benefits and remain competitive on the market.
 By continuously assessing capability and utilizing a maturity curve, an organization can achieve a successful and long-lasting data governance program.

 To learn more about this topic, download An Introduction to Data Governance.

 Here at Kenway, we have the passion, expertise, and skills needed to effectively partner with organizations at any point in their data governance journey to begin maximizing the value of their data.

 As we walk through the process of developing or improving a data governance framework for a company, we start by aligning company objectives.
 We identify the most critical pain points and high-value use cases while still establishing a data governance mission and vision that aligns with corporate objectives.

 Then we establish business value opportunities.
-After understanding where a data governance program will drive the most value for a business, Kenway can assess where the organization’s data governance maturity level lies within a curve:
+After understanding where a data governance program will drive the most value for a business, Kenway can assess the organization’s data governance maturity.